aut0maticjack/lazyweb/3D-Printing-Smoothieware-Opinion.md

 Apparently every other Smoothie-compatible board (Azteeg X5, Re-ARM, Cohesion3D) apart from being open source, gives Arthur Wolf money to support the firmware development.

 * Reference: [New MKS SBASE Smoothieware-compatible board from China](http://forums.reprap.org/read.php?13,499322)

+## sdcard detection

+With my SBASE and Full Graphic LCD, I need to either reboot with an sdcard in, or insert an sdcard then reboot the board for the card to be detected.
+If I want to swap or remove and replace the sdcard, I also need to reboot.
+MKS support tell me to just reboot the board and there's no way to fix it.
+This is probably a limitation of the SPI channel the SBASE uses for sdcards rather than of Smoothieware, however it's still annoying.

 ## Summary